dzmitryNz/crud-api/README.md

 - Prefer asynchronous API whenever possible

 ## Implementation details

+Default PORT is 3333, change it in .env if needed.

 1. Implemented endpoint `api/users`:
     - **GET** `api/users` is used to get all persons